aljokha/murshid-capstone/WRITEUP.md

   semantics are real; the backend is a stub.
 - `InMemoryStore` and `InMemorySaver` do not survive a kernel restart.
 The production swaps are `SqliteSaver` / `PostgresSaver` and `PostgresStore`.
+- `preferred_language` tracks the most recent language rather than a stable preference, as described in section 4.
+- The classifier is framing-sensitive on `gpt-oss-20b`: the same question routes differently through `router.invoke(q)` and through `classify`, which wraps it in one instruction sentence.
+Section 2 documents the case.
 - Short-term history is capped at the last three turns per thread.
 A longer conversation would need summarisation rather than truncation.
 - Sixteen documents is small enough that `k=3` similarity search suffices.
 A real corpus of thousands would need reranking and metadata filtering.
+- Arabic retrieval worked — *"لا أستطيع الدخول إلى بوابة الطالب"* correctly retrieved `student_portal_access.md` and `it_helpdesk.md` from an English corpus — but the knowledge base is English with short Arabic summaries on six documents, not a genuinely bilingual corpus.
+We cannot tell from these results how much of the success came from the multilingual embeddings and how much from those summaries.
+Testing that properly would mean removing the summaries and re-running the Arabic questions.
 - The two corpora legitimately cross-reference each other (a transcript can be blocked by an unreturned library item).
 Routing still sends the question to the store that *owns* the policy, but "disjoint" is a property of ownership, not of vocabulary.
-- Arabic retrieval worked, but it is the part I would test hardest before trusting. *"لا أستطيع الدخول إلى بوابة الطالب"* correctly retrieved both `student_portal_access.md` and `it_helpdesk.md` from an English corpus, and the Arabic withdrawal request was correctly classified as an `action`.
-That is cross-lingual retrieval working as intended.
-But the knowledge base is English with short Arabic summaries appended to six documents, not a genuinely bilingual corpus, so I cannot tell from these results how much of the success came from the multilingual embeddings and how much from those summaries.
-Testing that properly would mean removing the summaries and re-running the Arabic questions.